akdeepankar/DesignAir/README.md

 Throughout this project, we deepened our understanding of integrating APIs to enhance functionality, specifically with color accuracy and real-time data processing.
 We also learned the importance of user-centered design, refining features to make the tool intuitive and genuinely valuable for designers.

-## What's next for DesignWell
+## What's next for DesignAir

-Looking ahead, we aim to expand DesignWell with pattern and layout suggestions, enhanced font and icon customization, and smarter AI-driven design insights.
-By improving accessibility and adding more resources, we strive to make DesignWell an essential tool for every designer!
+Looking ahead, we aim to expand DesignAir with pattern and layout suggestions, enhanced font and icon customization, and smarter AI-driven design insights.
+By improving accessibility and adding more resources, we strive to make DesignAir an essential tool for every designer!